SirChewie/Pazitivo/README.md

-This is a website for Pazitivo.
+This is a website for Pazitivo Inspired Kitchen the restaurant.